Quick Access to Content

-History of Flannel: When was Flannel Invented?
+History of Flannel: When was Flannel pattern Invented?

-The 1900s.
-America is big on flannel.
+The 1900s: America is big on flannel fabric.
 In 1939, residents of Michigan established a holiday with the name of Red Flannel Day.
 It all happened due to heavy snow and freezing temperatures.

 When were flannel popular?
 Who wears flannel?
-Why is there confusion?

 If you look at plaid, it is made up of numerous threads intersecting each other.
 These colorful threads are woven together tightly, it can only be made through the process of creating a durable fabric such as flannel.
 Flannel and plaid go so well together, they make a great combination, right?

 Are there really any differences between flannel and plaid?